TU Points of Pride

 The Ruth Mayo Distinguished Visiting Artist Program allows internationally recognized artists to provide classroom and individual instruction to undergraduate and graduate art students.
 The 2006 Mayo Visiting Artist was William Bailey.

-The Collins College of Business was ranked 33rd in the "Best Undergraduate Business Schools 2011" by Bloomberg Businessweek magazine.
+The Collins College of Business was ranked in the "Best Undergraduate Business Schools 2014" by Bloomberg Businessweek magazine for the fourth straight year.

-Less than one third of business schools in the United States are fully accredited by AACSB International – The Association to Advance Collegiate Schools of Business.
-TU is the only private institution in Oklahoma with that distinction.
+Less than one-third of business schools in the United States are fully accredited by AACSB International – The Association to Advance Collegiate Schools of Business.
+TU is one of only two private institutions in Oklahoma with that distinction.

-Undergraduate programs offer a bachelor of science in business administration (BSBA) degree with majors in accounting, economics, energy management, finance, management, management information systems, and marketing.
-A joint Bachelor of Science program in international business and language (BSIBL) includes four years of language study in French, German, Spanish, Russian or Chinese.
-Also included are health science programs leading to a BSN in nursing, BSAT in athletic training and BS in exercise and sports science.
+Undergraduate programs offer a Bachelor of Science in Business Administration (BSBA) degree with majors in accounting, economics, energy management, finance, management, management information systems, and marketing.
+A joint Bachelor of Science program in international business and language (BSIBL) includes four years of language study in Chinese, French, German, Russian, or Spanish.
+Additionally, there is an IBL/American Track program for international students.
+The Collins College also includes health science programs leading to a BSN in nursing, BSAT in athletic training and BS in exercise and sports science.

-Graduate program offerings include: MBA, Master of Science in Finance (MSF), Master of Accountancy (MAcc), and Master of Energy Business online (MEB).
-Joint programs can be pursued between: MBA/MSF, JD/MBA, JD/MSF and MSF/MS in Applied Math.
+Graduate program offerings include: MBA, Master of Science in Finance (MSF), Master of Accountancy (MACC) as well as the Master of Energy Business (MEB).
+Joint programs are available in the following areas: MBA/MSF, JD/MBA, JD/MSF and MSF/MSAM.

-The energy management program is one of only five such university programs in the United States and the only one offered at a private institution.
+The energy management program is one of only nine such university programs in the United States and the only one offered at a private institution.
+In July 2014, the Collins College of Business established the School of Energy Economics, Policy and Commerce in response to growth in the energy industry and the university’s energy business degree programs.

-TU finance students actively manage the Student Investment Fund, a portfolio whose value exceeds $2 million.
-In addition to providing real-stakes, real-dollar financial management experience, the fund provides earnings that subsidize scholarships for business students.
+TU finance students actively manage the Student Investment Fund, a portfolio whose value exceeds $3.8 million.
+In addition to providing real-stakes, real-dollar financial management experience, the fund provides earnings that subsidize scholarships for finance students.
+Students have access to the Williams Risk Management Center, a state-of-the-art learning environment integrating trading floor technology with a graduate program focused on financial theory and the practice of risk management.

 The School of Accounting and Management Information Systems hosts the statewide Conference of Accountants each year, which features distinguished national and international speakers on current trends and issues in the field of accounting.

-The Athletic Training Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE); TU had the first accredited athletic training program in Oklahoma.
+The Athletic Training Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE); TU’s program was the first accredited athletic training program in Oklahoma.

 The Exercise and Sports Science Program is recognized by the National Strength and Conditioning Association (NSCA), which identifies qualified college and university programs with an emphasis on anaerobic conditioning.